News

 After a year of removing invasive brush, we've concluded a pilot planting project.

-In May, High School AP Environmental Science students, buddying with 2nd graders, planted 130 seedlings and PE classes watered them as needed.
+High School AP Environmental Science students, buddying with 2nd graders, planted 130 seedlings and PE classes watered them as needed.
 Huge thanks to the HHS PE Department, the HHS AP Environmental Science class, and Hillsides' 2nd Grade Team.

 HWRP volunteers planted the remaining seedlings over a couple of work sessions - over 350 in HW!
 See our Replanting page for more info.